usaid-cs/yesterday-i-learned/random.md

 1. Bob Ross died in 1995.
 He was a (clinical) master sergeant at one point.
 1. [Dick Cheney was President for a few hours when Bush got his colonoscopy done.](http://www.cnn.com/2007/POLITICS/07/20/bush.colonoscopy/)
 1. Siri's voice actress is [Susan Bennett](https://www.youtube.com/watch?v=z2bTymnb1uE), and she's lovely.
-1. Kia calls its grille design the "tiger nose".
-[Peter Schreyer](https://www.autocar.co.uk/car-news/industry/meeting-peter-schreyer-man-behind-kias-tiger-nose-grille) said he designed it.
-1. A [5-gram black hole](https://www.youtube.com/watch?v=8nHBGFKLHZQ&list=UUsXVk37bltHxD1rDPwtNM8Q&index=38) will emit enough hawking radiation to kill everyone around you (450TJ, like a nuclear bomb).
 1. Angelina Jolie voiced [the tiger](http://kungfupanda.wikia.com/wiki/Tigress) in Kung Fu Panda, and [the panda's dad](https://en.wikipedia.org/wiki/Bryan_Cranston) made drugs in Breaking Bad for five seasons.
 1. DXOMark scores are not out of 100.
 The overall score is also not the average of all subscores, but rather a[n arbitrarily weighted] average of the subscores.
-1. ["How about"](https://english.stackexchange.com/questions/13659/how-about-vs-what-about) is when you have a suggestion.
-"What about" is when you have a concern.
 1. The dead skin and stuff you may accumulate between your toes, they call it "toe jam".
 1. If you get two tens at blackjack, [don't split them into two separate bets.](https://www.youtube.com/watch?v=vdbhpDkhh9E)
 1. Planes are very dry places.
 [Drink 250mL of water every single hour.](https://www.cntraveler.com/story/this-is-how-much-water-you-should-drink-on-a-plane)